System requirements¶

 Disk space check: When using

-has at least 10 GB of free disk space available to accommodate all components of the VSatellite installation. -
+--install-dir, the disk space check is performed against the specified directory instead of the default locations.
+Ensure the specifiedINSTALL_DIRhas at least 10 GB of free disk space available to accommodate all components of the VSatellite installation. -

 Additional considerations: